ModischFabrications/Anti-FFRB/README.md

 - [Handtrack.js](https://victordibia.com/handtrack.js): Easy and simple, exact use case
 - [Handsfree.js](https://handsfree.js.org/): Alternative with additional poses

-Handtrack has a great demo and seems easy to use, so let's test that one for now.
+Handtrack.js has a great demo and seems easy to use, so let's test that one for now.

 ### Deployment
 Selfhosting is great if you know what you do, but that's not my case.